jwong-kps/adventofcode2024/README.md

 I hope you enjoy reading.
 I am always open to constructive feedback.

 ## Running the solutions
+You must place your inputs text files (from the Advent of Code website) in this directory:

+`./app/input/day01.txt`

+And you can put the example input text files here:

+`./app/input/examples/day01.txt`

 At the project root, simply execute on the terminal:

 `./gradlew run`